 The Anemone hermit crabs are found on coral and rock reefs across the west Indian Ocean in depths of up to 40 meters.

 They are carnivorous and although they are mainly scavengers, they will break open and eat any mollusc that they can open.

-The Males chemically detect when a female is fertile and approach them, often holding onto the female until she is ready to mate with them.
+The Males are able to chemically detect when a female is fertile and approach them, often holding onto the female until she is ready to mate with them.
 Once the eggs are fertilised they are kept on the underside of the female inside their shell.
-Once the eggs hatch the larvae are planktonic until they are large enough to find small shells.
+When the eggs hatch the larvae are planktonic until they are large enough to find small shells.

 ANEMONE HERMIT CRAB CLASSIFICATION